 Microsoft Teams (Teams Phone)

-An introduction may not be needed, but Microsoft Teams is a collaboration platform that brings together chat, video meetings, file sharing, and app integration in one place.
+Microsoft Teams probably needs no introduction, but in short, it is a collaboration platform that brings together chat, video meetings, file sharing, and app integration in one place.

 Microsoft Teams can be used to call phone numbers when combined with the Teams Phone service.
-It inherits many of Skype’s calling features and is positioned as Skype’s successor for consumers.
+It inherits many of Skype's calling features and is positioned as Skype's successor within Microsoft's broader communications ecosystem.

 Features